 - In a medium bowl, stir together flour, sugar, baking powder, and salt.
 Cut in the cold butter using a fork, pastry blender, or your fingers (my preferred method), until the mixture resembles fine crumbs.
 There may be some bigger butter pieces (pea-sized) – that’s fine.
 Stir in the milk until you have a combined dough.

 - Bake 25-30 minutes, until topping is golden brown and filling is bubbling.
-Serve cobbler warm with vanilla ice cream!
+Serve cobbler warm with ice cream!

 Like this recipe?
 Sign up for my email list to receive my recipes straight to your inbox every time I post!